Ro (company): History

 Ro was launched as Roman in October 2017 by Zachariah Reitano, Saman Rahmanian, and Rob Schutz.
-Reitano's personal experience with a heart condition, and his desire to recreate his father, a doctor, out of software, inspired him to co-found the company.
+Reitano's personal experience with a heart condition, and his desire to recreate his father, a doctor, out of software as a hologram, inspired him to co-found the company.
 Ro raised $3.1 million in a seed funding round led by General Catalyst and launched with a telemedicine practice, in addition to a pharmacy, to distribute medications.
 In September 2018, the company renamed itself Ro and expanded its treatment to additional pathologies like hair loss, cold sores, and premature ejaculation.

-In 2018, Ro raised $88 million in a Series A funding round led by FirstMark Capital, and added Reddit Founder Alexis Ohanian as a board director.
+In 2018, Ro raised $88 million in a Series A funding round led by FirstMark Capital, and added Reddit founder Alexis Ohanian as a board director.
 In 2019, Ro expanded to offer services for women.
 In January 2020, Ro partnered with Pfizer for the sourcing of Sildenafil.
 In July 2020, Ro raised $200 million in a series C funding round.
 In March 2021, Ro raised $500 million in a series D funding round led by General Catalyst, FirstMark Capital, and TQ Ventures, giving the company a $5 billion valuation.
 Margo Georgiadis, formerly the CEO of Ancestry.com, also joined Ro’s Board of Directors.

 In 2021, Ro acquired Modern Fertility and Kit.

 In 2024, Ro launched two new compounded erectile dysfunction medications, Daily Rise gummies and Sparks.

 In 2025, a popular advertising campaign with Serena Williams relating to Ro's weight-loss injection program resulted in widespread controversy.